neurophysics-cnrsthales/contrastive-forward-forward/README.md

 ## Run the FSDD experiment
 * The FSDD dataset and audio data preprocessing are downloaded from this [repo](https://github.com/aniruddhapal211316/spoken_digit_recognition)
-* The dataset.py file is import in ContrastFF_FSDD.py for preprocessing
+* The dataset.py file is import in ContrastFF_FSDD.py for preprocessing the audio input
 * Run the ContrastFF_FSDD.py file to train different layers; the output and model are saved in the folder "./results";
 --epochs: number of epochs
 --save_model: save the trained layer